 When we kick off motion graphics projects with clients, the question always comes up: How long should this be?
 It’s a tricky question that everyone is trying to answer.
-Motion graphics are such a great tool to connect with people, to deliver information, and to tell powerful stories.
+Motion graphics are such a great tool to connect with people, deliver information, and tell powerful stories.
 Naturally, you want to create the best possible presentation, and length affects everything from the story told to the animation style used.
 But here’s the more important question: What’s your goal?

 What Are You Trying to Achieve with Your Motion Graphics?